jestir1234/best-buy-data/README.md

   - run "bundle install" in your command line
   - run "rails s" to start the server

-Alternatively, you can visit the [live application](https://best-buy-data-collection.herokuapp.com/).
+Alternatively, you can use the [live application](https://best-buy-data-collection.herokuapp.com/).

 ## API ENDPOINTS